moabdelazem/actions/README.md

 Continuous Delivery/Deployment (CD) ensures your code is always in a deployable state.
 It tests deployments to environments similar to production, helping verify that new changes can be safely released.

-## Prerequisites

-- A GitHub repository
-- Basic knowledge of YAML syntax
-- Access to repository settings for configuring Actions

 ## Usage

 1. Create a workflow file in `.github/workflows/` (e.g., `ci.yml`)